April 19, 2024

 House paint preparation

-Before any other work is begun, check for leaks and any moisture getting into the substrate.
+Before any other work begins, check for leaks and moisture entering the substrate.
 Repair any roof leaks, gutters, windows, and leaky plumbing.
 Damp basements and other excessively humid interior rooms are other familiar sources of moisture in the substrate.Use vents and dehumidifiers as necessary.
 Unless the source of moisture in the substrate is found and eliminated, the quality of your paint job will be compromised.

 • All exterior surfaces will need to be washed to remove mildew, dirt, and excessive chalking.
-Consider using a power washer if more than 500 square feet of surface to clean.
+Consider using a power washer if more than 500 square feet of surface needs to be cleaned.
 Mildew has a blotchy and powdery appearance.
-It is a living organism common in damp areas that get little sunlight.
-Any surface that has mildew must be sterilized entirely before painting.
-Wash the mildewed surface with one quart of household bleach mixture in a gallon of water.
+It is a common living organism found in damp areas that receive little sunlight.
+Any surface with mildew must be thoroughly sterilized before painting.
+Wash the mildewed surface with a 1-quart household bleach solution in a gallon of water.

 • Chalking is a loosely bound powder that forms on the paint’s surface.
-Chalking happens when the paint binder is destroyed by sun and moisture.
+Chalking occurs when sunlight and moisture break down the paint binder.
 Scrape, sand, and wash off all chalking before primer application.

 • This increases the contact area for the patching material you will be using.
-If you use a non-textured stucco patching material, texturize the patched area to make it approximate the existing stucco.
+If you use a non-textured stucco patching material, texturize the patched area to match the existing stucco.
 You can use a coarse fiber brush, like a scrub brush, for this purpose.

 • Rub the brush over the partially set patch in a circular motion until the repair looks like the rest of the wall.
-If you are using an elastomer-based patch, take an old brush, dip it in water, and feather out the patch’s edges.
-Remove any efflorescence (calcium deposits) with a stiff-bristled brush.
-Then neutralize the salt with a 5% solution of muriatic acid.
+If you are using an elastomer-based patch, use an old brush to dip it in water and feather the patch’s edges.
+Remove any efflorescence (calcium deposits) with a stiff-bristle brush.
+Then neutralize the salt with a 5% muriatic acid solution.
 Rinse thoroughly with clear water.

-• Use good exterior primer or surface conditioner for previously painted stucco.
-Because of the chemical reaction in the newly applied plaster, the new stucco must be allowed to cure correctly and then primed with alkali-resistant primer.
+• Use a good exterior primer or surface conditioner for previously painted stucco.
+Because of the chemical reaction in the newly applied plaster, the new stucco must be allowed to cure properly before being primed with an alkali-resistant primer.

 • On wood surfaces, thoroughly scrape off all loose and cracking paint.
 Sand it to remove any remaining loose paint and create a smoother surface.
 Consider stripping if more than 25% of the coating is cracked or peeling.
 In stripping, chemicals or heat are used to remove all existing layers down to the substrate.

 • When multiple coatings are present, stripping may be the best way to prepare the surface.
-However, because of the brutal nature of the stripping process, a cost vs. benefit analysis will need to be evaluated.
+However, because of the brutality of the stripping process, a cost-benefit analysis will need to be conducted.

 • Inject caulking compound into cracks around windows, doors, and open vertical seams.
-Use a good quality exterior wood primer.
+Use a good-quality exterior wood primer.
 Do not caulk the horizontal seams between siding planks.
-Because siding planks overlap, this opening rarely is a leak source.
+Because siding planks overlap, this opening is rarely a source of leaks.

-• On the contrary, caulking of these joints can cause moisture to be trapped in the substrate.
+• On the contrary, caulking these joints can trap moisture in the substrate.

-• Never use a rigid patching material such as spackle in a shallow depression on an exterior surface.
-Exterior surfaces (mainly wood) undergo a significant contraction and expansion due to humidity and heat fluctuation in a substrate.
+• Never use a rigid patching material, such as spackle, in a shallow depression on an exterior surface.
+Exterior surfaces (mainly wood) undergo significant contraction and expansion due to fluctuations in substrate humidity and temperature.
 Spackle dries hard and will become brittle.
 It will crack and cause premature paint failure.

 • If you must use patching to smooth out surface imperfections, like paint ridges, use elastomer-based products that move with the substrate as it expands and contracts.